Khafuq/Mini_Project_1/README.md

 ## Exploring and Cleaning:
-v Missing values and duplicate rows v Data types v Inconsistent Values
+1- Missing values and duplicate rows
+2- Data types
+3- Inconsistent Values

 ## Statistics & Visualization:
-v Statistics of each columns
+1- Statistics of each columns
-v Visualizations of important columns v Visualizations of related columns
+2- Visualizations of important columns
+3- Visualizations of related columns

 ## Research Questions:
-vHow effective is the test preparation course (e.g. TestPrep, ParentEdu, etc.)? vWhat factors (features) affect test scores most? v What would be the best way to improve student scores on each test? v What patterns and interactions in the data can you find?
+vHow effective is the test preparation course (e.g. TestPrep, ParentEdu, etc.)? vWhat factors (features) affect test scores most?
+What would be the best way to improve student scores on each test?
+What patterns and interactions in the data can you find?